logdna/fluent-plugin-logdna/README.md

   app my_app                               # replace with your app name
 </match>
 ~~~~~
+* Restart fluentd to pick up the configuration changes.

 For advanced configuration options, refer to the [buffered output parameters documentation.](http://docs.fluentd.org/articles/output-plugin-overview#buffered-output-parameters)